 The house, once a 1920’s boarding house, is located on twenty-six acres across Service Creek from the old livery barn.
 It is now a six room, six bath lodge catering to individuals, families, and groups.

 The raft rental business provides you with a variety of watercraft for your adventures on the river.
 For your convenience, we will shuttle your vehicle from your put in spot to your take out destination.
-Guided fishing, rafting, and eco-tour trips are also available.
+Guided raft trips are available.